thatsysadmin/knock/readme.md

 *This software does not utilize Adobe Digital Editions nor Wine.
 It is completely free and open-source software written natively for Linux.*

+## Downtime

+Knock was taken down between late 2022 and mid-2024 pending a legal concern that has now been resolved.

 ## Installation

 1. Run `uname -ms` and, based on the output, download the latest corresponding [release](https://github.com/BentonEdmondson/knock/releases).